 top of page

-Stinging nettles may not sound like a delicious ingredient, but if you carefully harvest these wild plants in the early spring, you will be rewarded with a healthy and tasty treat!
+Stinging nettles may not sound delicious, but if you carefully harvest these wild plants in the early spring, you will be rewarded with a healthy and tasty treat!

 By CINDA CHAVICH